-A beginning course in French.
-Covers grammar and composition, but emphasizes oral/aural skills.
-Includes possessives, commands, present indicative, futur proche, and passé composé.
+A beginning course in the French language with emphasis on the culture(s) of the Francophone world.
+Covers aural/oral work, grammar, including possessives, commands, present indicatives, future proche, and passé composé.
 Covers most activities listed in the ACTFL novice mid competencies.
-(This course does not count toward the bachelor of arts language requirement, a minor, or major, but can be used for elective credit.)